mobilegigo/IllustDrawingPad/README.md

 * Export SVG, PDF, PNG, and JPEG
 * Import and Export directly to your iCloud Drive.

-VectorPapers Zero requires iOS 8.
-It is available on the [App Store](https://itunes.apple.com/us/app/vectorpapers-for-iphone/id995908582?l=en&ls=1&mt=8).
+IllustDrawing Pad requires iOS 8.
+It is available on the [App Store](https://itunes.apple.com/us/app/illust-drawing-pad/id1022769019?l=en&ls=1&mt=8).

 License
 -------

-VectorPapers Zero is Free/Libre Open Source Software.
+IllustDrawing Pad is Free/Libre Open Source Software.
 It is distributed under the [Mozilla Public License v2.0](http://mozilla.org/MPL/2.0/).
 =======